selimchiki/AppleWatchFaces/readme.md

 - add edit table modal for chooser to be able to reorder, delete and add faces
 - add third color to ring materials
 - add watch frame to chooser edit view
+- show title & allow editing of titles in settings ( tap on it fo a popup )
+- clean up title table cell ( tighten height )